sporeprotocol/spore-sdk/README.md

 To submit pull requests, make sure:

-- Please submit pull requests based to the `beta` branch
+- Please submit pull requests based on the `beta` branch
 - Please ensure your commit styling won't conflict with the [existing commits](https://github.com/sporeprotocol/spore-sdk/commits)
 - Please provide a clear and descriptive title and description for your pull requests